 Higher titles can offer larger bonus percentages and/or new bonuses not provided to others.

 Each type of commission or bonus should reward at least one of the behaviors listed above.
-Similarly, each behavior should be rewarded by one or more types of compensation.
+Similarly, each behavior should be rewarded with one or more types of compensation.

 For example, Fast Start Bonuses often motivate behaviors #1-4 by rewarding the recruiting of representatives who generate personal sales volume.